iterative/dvc.org/public/static/docs/command-reference/gc.md

 ## Options

-- `-a`, `--all-branches` - keep cached objects referenced from the latest commit across all Git branches.
+- `-a`, `--all-branches` - keep cached objects referenced from the latest [revisions](https://git-scm.com/docs/revisions) across all Git branches (tip commits).
 It should be used if you want to keep data for the latest experiment revisions.
 Especially, if you intend to use `dvc gc -c` this option is much safer.

-- `-T`, `--all-tags` - the same as `-a` above but applies to Git tags.
+- `-T`, `--all-tags` - the same as `-a` above, but applies to Git tags.
 It's useful if tags are used to track "checkpoints" of an experiment or project.
   Note that both options can be combined, for example using the `-aT` flag.